Archive for Hugo de Burgh

 ‘China and the New Green Deal’, a China Media Centre conference, was held in Parliament in June 2009.
 It was the 6th conference on China held by CMC in Parliament.

-The Director spoke on China and joined the Chinese Ambassador Ms Fu Ying on a panel which also included the Lib-Dem Leader in the Upper House, Lord McNulty, and the Shadow Foreign Affairs Secretary Michael Moore MP.
+The CMC director, Hugo de Burgh, joined the Chinese Ambassador Ms Fu Ying on a panel which also included the Lib-Dem Leader in the Upper House, Lord McNulty, and the Shadow Foreign Affairs Secretary Michael Moore MP.

 WILTON PARK